itconsultis/weixin-payment/README.md

 ## What it does

-This package provides a `Client` class that makes WeChat payments dead simple.
+This package wraps WeChat's payment API calls with a a pleasant interface.
+Boilerplate stuff like request signing, nonce generation, and XML serialization is abstracted away so you can focus on what matters.

-## What it doesn't do
+## What it does NOT do

+This is for conducting payment transactions *inside the WeChat app*.
+It is not suitable for web payments.

 This package does NOT implement WeChat's JSAPI functionality in any way.
 There are plenty of other packages that already do this. [overtrue/wechat](https://packagist.org/packages/overtrue/wechat) is a pretty good one.

 ## How to use it